Studying in the UK without Formal Qualifications

 • Passport or National ID

-• CV or Resume (especially if you have work experience)
+• CV or resume, especially if you are using work experience

 Submission Routes and Fees